The Impact of Globalisation on Cultures

 Chandana Chakrabarti, Co-Investigator

-Research Assistants: Yanling Xu, To Yu-chen, Hsin-hsien Yu, Muh.
-Irfan Helmy, Hammam Hammam, Debkumar Mukherjee, Manoranjan Goswami, Samana Madhuri, Rajani Jairam, Akhtar Alam
+Research Assistants: Su-Chen Wu, To-Yu Chen, Muh.
+Irfan Helmy, Hammam Hammam, Debkumar Mukherjee, Manoranjan Goswami, Samana Madhuri, Rajani Jairam, Akhtar Alam, He Chuan, Maria Lehtimaki

 Full title: The Ethical Implications of the Impact of Globalization on National School Curricula in India, China, Taiwan, Indonesia and Finland